mattkanuch/repo/C/README.md

 **hangman** - simple game of guessing a random word - based on hangman

+**playfair encryption** - program based on playfair encryption where a string is encrypted and decrypted using another string

 **DOOM.c** - simple 2D game, moving through maze and killing enemies

 **count_words.c** - opens text file and counts words